MIT-Emerging-Talent/ET6-CDSP-group-01-repo/0_domain_study/README.md

-# Domain Research: Climate Displacement 🌍
+# Domain Research: Urban Expansion & Flooding 🌆🌊

-This domain study folder explores climate displacement caused by flooding in South Sudan.
-This folder brings together key insights, background information, and early brainstorming to help new readers quickly understand the scope of the issue, including how extreme flooding is forcing communities to relocate and the broader impacts on livelihoods, health, and infrastructure.
+This domain study folder explores the relationship between urban expansion and increased flooding risks.
+It brings together key insights, background information, and early brainstorming to help new readers quickly grasp the scope of the issue—specifically, to examine whether urban expansion has contributed to increased flood exposure and its effects on infrastructure and community well-being.

 ---